Pride Month Highlight: Edie Windsor

-In celebration of Jewish American Heritage Month in May, we’re highlighting our profile of Edie Windsor a computer programmer and pioneering LGBTQ+ activist best known for her role in the landmark Supreme Court case, United States v.
+June is Pride Month!
+In celebration, we’re highlighting our profile of Edith “Edie” Windsor, a computer programmer and pioneering LGBTQ+ activist best known for her role in the landmark Supreme Court case, United States v.
 Windsor, that helped lead towards the eventual legalization of gay marriage in the United States.

 Learn more about Edie Windsor on Hidden Voices